pranay2063/Algorithms/InterviewPreparation/FlipkartMC/README.md

     b.
 Average read time and average write time.

     There was a long discussion on the code written and several test cases were given to check all boundary conditions.

+**6. Text line editor**

+    Implement a Text Line Editor which supports the following operations:

+    Insert a line at a given line number
+    Delete the specific set of lines
+    Copy specific set of lines
+    Paste the copied lines at given index
+    Print the entire content
+    Bonus-
+        Undo command
+        Redo command